valtimo-platform/valtimo-documentation/introduction/modules/form-link-introduction.md

 # What are form links

-Form links are the link between forms and BPMN activities.
+Form links are the links between forms and BPMN activities.
 When a user task or start event is reached as part of a process, the configured form can be opened and completed.